‘Resolve the problems of our deaths? Sounds like something from a bad movie. What problems?’ I queried, echoing the words of the Presence.

 He was about to answer when Freddie spoke, in the voice I was beginning to think of as his pompous, lecturing voice.

-‘It’s funny,’ he began, ‘but have you noticed that now we’re dead, all the things that were important when we were alive, like what we did for a living or where we were educated, who our parents were, all those things just don’t matter anymore.
+‘It’s funny,’ he began, ‘but have you noticed that now we’re dead, all the things that were important when we were alive, like what we did for a living or where we were educated, who our parents were, and so on, all those things just don’t matter anymore.
 Now we just want to know how long people have been spirits and how it happened.’

 ‘Hilarious,’ John said.
 His irony was not appreciated by Freddie and Sasha, but I was touched by what Freddie said.
 I couldn’t deny the truth of it.
 I felt I had underestimated both Freddie and Sasha.
 Beneath those superficial exteriors were cores of depth, intelligence and sympathy.